mejlholm/openapi-map/README.md

 # OpenAPI Map

-OpenAPI map is a kubernetes application that looks for applications exposing OpenAPI inside your cluster and aggregates these into a single webpage for a quick overview of you services.
+OpenAPI map is a kubernetes application that looks for applications exposing OpenAPI endpoints inside your cluster and aggregates these into a single webpage for a quick overview of you services.
+From there you can click to the OpenAPI swagger UIs can explore further.

 Built on [Quarkus.io](https://quarkus.io/) and a bit of jquery,